esimov/gospline/README.md

 ```

 ## Examples
+There are some test files included into the <strong>example</strong> directory.
+To run them type:
+`go run examples/draw.go`

-This is how you initialize the method:
+This is how you initialize the base method:

 ```go
 spline := NewBSpline(points, 3, false)